marxanweb/general/documentation/docs_errors.md

 ## The zip file contains multiple shapefiles
 When uploading and importing zipped shapefiles, the zip files must only contain a single shapefile - i.e. a set of files all with the same name but with different extensions.

+## Not all planning units have been added
+When protected areas are intersected with the planning units in a project the results of that intersection are shown on the map as locked-in to the network.
+These planning units are outlined in blue.
+However, if the project already has some planning units that have been manually edited individually, these will be left as they are.